mathsoftware/engineer/representation/repsymo/2dp/mrm/feat/drawing-a-tree-on-canvas-with-xy-coordinates/index.md

 ### Tree Model

-The solutions' tree for the machine replacement model consists of the following data type:
+The solution tree for the machine replacement model consists of the following data type:

 ```ts